jojoin/cutout/README.md

 Introduction
 ------------

-**cutout** is a Python toolbox for data grabbing and processing, This software is still under development, improvement and perfection.
+**cutout** is a Python toolbox for data grabbing and processing.
+This software is still under development, improvement and perfection.

 Pre-requisites